-Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on remeasurement recognised in profit or loss.
-The net gain or loss recognised in profit or loss is included in the 'other gains and losses' line item.
+Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on re-measurement recognised in statement of profit and loss.
+The net gain or loss recognised in statement of profit and loss is included in the 'other gains and losses' line item.